Seu IP: Sem dados · Seu status: ProtegidoDesprotegidoSem dados

 How does encrypted DNS traffic work?

-By configuring encryption protocols on your network, however, you can scramble your data and make it incomprehensible to anyone but the intended recipient (the resolver).
-If your internet service provider (ISP) or a malicious actor is able to view or intercept DNS queries, all they will receive is strings of encrypted, unreadable characters.
+By configuring encryption protocols on your network, you can scramble your data and make it incomprehensible to anyone but the intended recipient (the resolver).
+If your internet service provider (ISP) or a malicious actor is able to view or intercept DNS queries, all they will receive are strings of encrypted, unreadable characters.

-For DNS traffic to work, the resolver must be compatible with the encryption protocols used on your network.
+For encrypted DNS traffic to work, the resolver must be compatible with the encryption protocols used on your network.
 These protocols are essential for secure DNS transfer.

 Different methods of DNS encryption